 Numerous factors can influence the cost of Clarity Aligners.

 Then there’s the complexity of your case; the more aligners and attachments you need, the more you’ll pay.
 If you have oral health concerns to address before using aligners, that cost comes into play as well.
-Finally, there are your orthodontist’s rates, which depend on overhead costs like rent, utilities, staff salaries, etc. — so if you are in a high-cost-of-living area, expect to spend more.
+Finally, there are your orthodontist’s rates, which depend on overhead costs like rent, utilities, staff salaries, etc. — so if you are in a high-cost-of-living area, you’ll likely spend more.

 Even on the more affordable end, Clarity Aligners might cost too much for most people to pay out of pocket.